mistress-of-loft-and-spire/OgmoLoader-HaxePunk/readme.md

 #### III

 * On the `Layers` tab you can add new Layers used for drawing tiles and grids and for adding entities.
-For this project I will use **one layer for the tilemap and one for my entities** (the player).
+For this project we will use **one layer for the tilemap and one for our entities** (the player).

 * Create a new layer called `TileLayer` and change it's `Type` to `Tiles`.